-Vinegrette (pronounced as “vee-ne-gret”, from French “vinaigrette”) is widely popular in Europe as well as in tsars time Russia salad dressing made of vinegar, olive oil and mustard.
-The name originates from diminutive form of word vinegar (or in French “vinaigre”).
+Vinegrette (pronounced as “vee-ne-gret”, from French “vinaigrette”) is widely popular in Europe as well as in tsars time Russia salad dressing made of vinegar, olive oil, and mustard.
+The name originates from a diminutive form of word vinegar (or in French “vinaigre”).

-In modern day Russia word “vinegrette” is used for salad made of boiled beets, potatoes, carrots, pickles, scallions or onions as well as pickled cabbage.
-The salad is dressed with sunflower oil or mayo; even though in the past only mustard-based “vinaigrette” dressing was utilized and that has given name to this dish.
+In modern-day Russian word “vinegrette” is used for a salad made of boiled beets, potatoes, carrots, pickles, scallions or onions as well as pickled cabbage.
+The salad is dressed with sunflower oil or mayo; even though in the past only mustard-based “vinaigrette” dressing was utilized and that has given the name to this dish.

-Vinegrette was brought into Russian cuisine in 19th century, most likely either from Germany or Scandinavian countries.
-British cookbook of 1845 for example, includes recipe of “Swedish herring salad” made of Norwegian herring, beets, potatoes, and pickles, apple mashed with egg yolk served with dressing made of oil, vinegar, grated egg yolks and sour cream.
+Vinegrette was brought into Russian cuisine in the 19th century, most likely either from Germany or Scandinavian countries.
+British cookbook of 1845 for example, includes a recipe of “Swedish herring salad” made of Norwegian herring, beets, potatoes, and pickles, apple mashed with egg yolk served with a dressing made of oil, vinegar, grated egg yolks, and sour cream.

 Classic Russian vinegrette is made of: beets, carrots, potatoes – boiled and cooled off, pickles and pickled cabbage, onions and/or scallions.
 All ingredients are taken in approximately equal proportion, even though a bit lesser (than any other used veggie) amount of onions and a bit larger amount of carrots are used.
-Dressing is made of very mild vinegar (3% or so), sunflower oil, salt and black pepper.
-Some amount of finely cut herring soaked in milk also could be added, but in such case more potatoes and onions are used while pickled cabbage is skipped completely.
+The dressing is made of very mild vinegar (3% or so), sunflower oil, salt, and black pepper.
+Some amount of finely cut herring soaked in milk also could be added, but in such case, more potatoes and onions are used while pickled cabbage is skipped completely.

 Vinaigrette – is the second most popular salad in Russia.